 You can review the prerequisites at: www.certifiedmedicalinterpreters.org/prerequisites

-There is a nonrefundable $30 registration fee, the written exam is $170 and if you pass, the oral exam is $250.
+There is a nonrefundable $35 registration fee, the written exam is $175 and if you pass, the oral exam is $275.
 These fees are paid in stages, not all at once.
 All payments are done online.
 Oregon residents who are testing in a language other than Spanish get a discount due to a grant from their state.

 I am having trouble downloading information from the website.